blakegarretson/essentials/main.md

 ## Music Library Organization and Playback

 - [MusicBee](https://getmusicbee.com/): A great way to organize and play your local music library.
 Includes handy features like gapless playback and auto-tagging.
 An app like this is has become mostly obsolete since I’ve moved to streaming services like Spotify, but when I do want to work with local music files, it’s hard to do better than MusicBee. **(Windows)**
-    - I’m not listing a Mac alternative for playback here because the default Apple Music app meets my meager needs.
+    - I’m not listing a Mac alternative for playback here because the default Apple Music app is fine, and a third party app just isn’t necessary for me.
 - [MusicBrainz Picard](https://picard.musicbrainz.org/) is the best cross-platform solution for identifying and organizing a large collection of music files.
 It can figure out what files are based on tags and even audio fingerprints.
 Besides tagging it will rename and move files as well.
 Even if you’re using Apple Music or MusicBee to organize your music library, this is still a handy tool to clean up the incorrectly tagged files before adding them to your library.
     - If Picard isn’t to your liking, I would suggest [MP3Tag](https://www.mp3tag.de/en/) .
 It is a universal batch tag editor that handles MP3s along with every other popular audio format.
 The robust file renaming/retagging tools and online database lookups make this powerful option for cleaning up your audio collection.
 This is only free for Windows.
 It’s a paid app on the Mac App Store. **(Windows)**

 ## Audio Conversion

 - [fre:ac](http://www.freac.org/): free audio converter and CD ripper for various formats and encoders including MP3, MP4/M4A, AAC, and more.
-This category of software is nearly obsolete for me now, but I’m keeping it on my list for completeness if not for utility.
+This category of software is basically obsolete for me now, but I’m keeping it on my list for completeness if not for utility.

 ## Audio Editor